iCliniq Logo

 Introduction

-The cricopharyngeal muscle is a muscle that is located in the throat.
-This muscle separates the esophagus and the throat.
-When this muscle malfunctions or is impaired, it will cause difficulty in swallowing.
-There is a valve present in the top part of the esophagus called the upper esophageal sphincter (UES) or pharyngoesophageal segment (PES).
+The cricopharyngeal muscle is located in the throat.
+It separates the esophagus from the throat.
+When this muscle malfunctions or is impaired, swallowing becomes difficult.
+A valve called the upper esophageal sphincter (UES) or pharyngoesophageal segment (PES) is present in the top part of the esophagus.

-The cricopharyngeal muscle, unlike other muscles in the body, remains flexed and tightly closed till the nerve signals them to relax.
-This prevents the food and water from the esophagus from entering back inadvertently into the throat and the windpipe and then into the lungs.
-For the food, liquid, and saliva to go into the esophagus, the cricopharyngeal muscle needs to be relaxed.
+Unlike other muscles in the body, the cricopharyngeal muscle remains flexed and tightly closed until the nerve signals it to relax.
+This prevents food and water from the esophagus from inadvertently entering the throat, the windpipe, and then the lungs.
+For food, liquid, and saliva to enter the esophagus, the cricopharyngeal muscle needs to be relaxed.

 What Causes Cricopharyngeal Muscle Dysfunction?